 You’d go about booking one of these British Airways Avios multi-carrier awards in the exact same way as any other complex award.

-First, you’d plan a route that follows all the rules – having a working knowledge of which Oneworld airlines fly which routes will be immensely helpful, just as knowing the Star Alliance route network is helpful when planning an Aeroplan Mini-RTW.
+First, you’d plan a route that follows all the rules – having a working knowledge of which Oneworld airlines fly which routes will be immensely helpful, so be sure to play around with FlightConnections if you need some assistance.

 Then, you’ll have to search for availability on all these flights.
-I’d normally recommend ExpertFlyer for this purpose, but ExpertFlyer actually lacks the ability to look up award space on several Oneworld member airlines, like Cathay Pacific, Japan Airlines, or Qatar Airways.
+ExpertFlyer can be helpful for this purpose, but it actually lacks the ability to look up award space on several Oneworld member airlines, like Cathay Pacific, Japan Airlines, or Qatar Airways.

 After you’ve planned your desired routing and found award space on all the flights, you’ll have to call British Airways Executive Club to book, since there’s no way to book these awards online.
-Since this is a rather obscure award chart, some agents might be unfamiliar with it, so there may be a fair bit of hanging up and calling again (or “HUCA-ing”, as we say) before you find an agent who can book it for you.
+Since this is a rather obscure award chart, some agents might be unfamiliar with it, so you may have to call a few times before you find an agent who can book it for you.

 The multi-carrier award chart is a relatively “hidden” redemption opportunity that only a fraction of British Airways Avios collectors will ever find out about.
-It can be an excellent sweet spot if used in the right circumstances to build an exciting round-the-world trip, and it stands to rival the Aeroplan Mini-RTW if you can take advantage of Amex or RBC’s frequent 30% transfer bonuses to Avios.
-And if the class of service is indeed determined by the longest segment flown, then we might have a real winner on our hands here.
+It can be an excellent sweet spot, if used in the right circumstances, to build an exciting round-the-world trip.

-Not many people have booked Avios multi-carrier awards before, and the only way to tease out the juiciest parts of this sweet spot is by trying out a few bookings for ourselves.
-If you do choose to redeem your Avios this way, let me know about your experience in the comments!
+Not many people have booked Avios multi-carrier awards, and the only way to tease out the juiciest parts of this sweet spot is by trying out a few bookings for yourself.